nirajguru/terraform-beginner-bootcamp-2023/README.md

    - `terraform.tfvars` data to be loaded in the terraform project
    - `README.md` required for root modules
 It is a good idea to add a examples folder as well.
+The modules should be placed in a `modules` subdirectory when developing locally.

 [Official Module structure document](https://developer.hashicorp.com/terraform/language/modules/develop/structure)